 The format stays consistent: one to two medium-to-hard LeetCode-style problems in shared editors, each lasting 45 minutes.
 Staff-level rounds offer less hand-holding and skip warm-up questions.

 FAANG coding rounds test pattern recognition speed more than algorithm memorization.
-Senior engineers who master core patterns consistently outperform those who grind random problems.
-Time pressure rewards instant recognition over exhaustive preparation.
+Senior engineers who master core patterns consistently outperform those who grind random problems because time pressure rewards instant recognition over exhaustive preparation.

 The patterns themselves are familiar: